rookie-eyes/ise-powershell-profile/README.md

-# 🎨 PowerShell Profile (Pretty PowerShell)
+# 🎨 ISE PowerShell Profile (Pretty ISE PowerShell)

-A stylish and functional PowerShell profile that looks and feels almost as good as a Linux terminal.
+A stylish and functional ISE PowerShell profile that looks and feels almost as good as a Linux terminal.

 ## ⚡ One Line Install (Elevated PowerShell Recommended)